Port-en-Bessin-Huppain

 Port-en-Bessin-Huppain (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

-The commune contains the two towns of Port-en-Bessin and Huppain.
+The commune contains the two suburban areas of Port-en-Bessin and Huppain.

 History

 The name Huppain stems from Norse/Norwegian Oppheim, reflecting the general Viking history of Normandy.

 The town was captured by Royal Marines of No. 47 (Royal Marine) Commando in Operation Aubery during the Normandy landings and used as the terminal for PLUTO (Pipe-Lines Under The Ocean).